nongiach/i3-auto-switch/README.md

 ## Install

-Copy bash the below commands into your shell, and it's installed.
+Copy bash the below commands into your shell, that's it!

 ```shell
 cat <<\EOF | sudo tee /usr/bin/i3-auto-switch